MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/registration.rst

 These metrics are provided for you alongside the mean images and X/Y shifts to help assess the contribution of movement in the X and Y directions.

+Particularly helpful is directly comparing pixel correlations between :ref:`3D timeseries <terms>`:

+.. thumbnail:: ../_images/reg_corr_solo.svg

 .. thumbnail:: ../_images/reg_metrics.png
-   :download: true

 .. thumbnail:: ../_images/reg_shifts.png
-   :download: true

 .. tip::

    A quick way to see if registration was effective is to compare the two mean images, looking for differences in the "blurryness" between them.

-.. thumbnail:: ../_images/reg_raw_mean.png
+.. thumbnail:: ../_images/reg_blurry.svg
-   :title: Mean Raw
+   :title: Raw vs Registered Movie

-.. thumbnail:: ../_images/reg_rigid_mean.png
-   :title: Mean Rigid Corrected

 See the previous section for an examples of viewing two outputs side-by-side.